 Dresden also supports nearly 4,000 direct and secondary jobs in Illinois.
 The facilities’ output also stimulates Illinois’ labor income and employment.

-Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with Dresden’s economic impact totaling $1.3 billion.
+Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with Dresden contributing $24.2 million in property taxes annually.
 The greatest impact in Illinois is on the professional, scientific and technical sectors due to the volume of specialized services required to operate a nuclear energy facility.